 The Galena City School District, a small village on the Yukon River, is known throughout the state for innovation in education.
 The district includes two other schools in addition to IDEA.
-The Galena City School educates local children and includes both an elementary school and a high school.
+The Galena City School educates local children in grades PK-12.
 Galena Interior Learning Academy is a boarding school for high school students that combines the best in educational methods with a focus on teaching practical vocational skills.

 In June 1997, the Galena City School District created an innovative homeschool support program.
 At that time, all of the correspondence programs in Alaska, whether state-wide or in-district, sent a standard grade-level curriculum package to enrolled families and graded all of the student’s work through the mail.
 Galena was the first district to recognize national statistics showing the excellent academic experience that most homeschoolers were providing for their children, and to honor the individuality of homeschool approaches.
 Galena hired several homeschooling parents to be on staff right at the inception of IDEA.
 Their primary role was to provide a homeschooler’s perspective on every element of the program as it was created and developed.
 IDEA was founded on the then-unique principle of honoring the parent’s ability to provide an excellent one-on-one tutoring experience, using individualized curriculum materials and educational methods.
 Much to the surprise of most educators in the state, 1157 students were enrolled that first year, and enrollment tripled the following year.
 IDEA enrollment continued to rise and is currently over 7,000 students, the biggest school in Alaska.
 As a result of IDEA’s unprecedented popularity, there are now many similar programs in Alaska.
 However, we were the first and we strive to be the best!

 Our Educational Philosophy